Things to Know Before Visiting Iceland

-If you are planning to travel to Iceland, or you just love to impress people with random and sometimes pointless knowledge at a pub quiz, make sure you jot these things down.
+If you are planning a trip to Iceland, or you just love to impress people with random and sometimes pointless knowledge at a pub quiz, make sure you jot these things down.

 1. Hot Water Smells like Rotting Eggs